timofonic-java/dex2jar/README2.md

 OTHER THINGS I'M LOOKING INTO:
 * just directly dump the class files and look at the sizes in there...
 * https://github.com/JesusFreke/smali

+RESULTS:
+* with multicoloring I get 1.4MB
+* with regular coloring: 1.8MB